Nuvolect/DeepDive-Android/docs/DD_Security.md

 Data in Motion
 --------------

-1. MM uses a self signed security certificate for https communications
+1. DD uses a self signed security certificate for https communications
 2. The certificate cannot be validated by the browser, hence it generates nasty warnings